 We incur significant upgrade, modification, refurbishment, repair and dry dock expenditures on our existing fleet from time to time.
-We also construct or make capital improvements to other pieces of equipment (such as the 15K IRS and the ROAM that we jointly constructed with OneSubsea).
+We also construct or make capital improvements to other pieces of equipment.
 While some of these capital projects are planned, some are unplanned.
-Additionally, as vessels and equipment age, they are more likely to be subject to higher maintenance and repair activities.
+Additionally, as assets age, they are more likely to be subject to higher maintenance and repair activities.
 These projects are subject to the many risks, including delay and cost overruns, inherent in any large capital project.

-Estimated capital expenditures could materially exceed our planned capital expenditures.
-Moreover, assets undergoing upgrades, modifications, refurbishment or repair may not earn revenue during the period they are out of service.
-Any significant period of unplanned maintenance and repairs related to our assets could have a material adverse effect on our financial position, results of operations and cash flows.
+Actual capital expenditures could materially exceed our estimated or planned capital expenditures.
+Moreover, assets undergoing upgrades, modifications, refurbishment, repair or dry docks may not earn revenue during the period they are out of service.
+Any significant period of such unplanned activity for our assets could have a material adverse effect on our financial position, results of operations and cash flows.

-In addition, delays in the delivery of vessels and other operating assets being constructed or undergoing upgrades, modifications, refurbishment, repair, or dry docks may result in delay in customer acceptance and/or contract commencement, resulting in a loss of revenue and cash flow to us, and may cause our customers to seek to terminate or shorten the terms of their contracts with us and/or seek delay damages under applicable late delivery clauses.
-In the event of termination of a contract due to late delivery, we may not be able to secure a replacement contract on favorable terms, if at all, which could have a material adverse effect on our business, financial position, results of operations and cash flows.
+In addition, delays in the delivery of vessels and other assets being constructed or undergoing upgrades, modifications, refurbishment, repair, or dry docks may result in delay in customer acceptance and/or contract commencement, resulting in a loss of revenue and cash flow to us, and may cause our customers to seek to terminate or shorten the terms of their contracts with us and/or seek damages under applicable contract terms.
+In the event of termination or modification of a contract due to late delivery, we may not be able to secure a replacement contract on favorable terms, if at all, which could have a material adverse effect on our business, financial position, results of operations and cash flows.